Paul Deschanel: Early career in politics

-He began his career as secretary to Deshayes de Marcère (1876) and to Jules Simon (1876–1877).
+He began his career as secretary to Deshayes de Marcère (1876) and then to Jules Simon (1876–1877).
 In October 1885, he was elected deputy for Eure-et-Loir.
-From the first, he took an important place in the chamber, as one of the most notable orators of the Progressist Republican group.
-In January 1896, he was elected vice-president of the chamber, and henceforth devoted himself to the struggle against the Left, not only in parliament, but also in public meetings throughout France.
+From the first, he was an important figure in the Chamber of Deputies, being one of the most notable orators of the Progressist Republican group.
+In January 1896, he was elected vice-president of the Chamber, and henceforth devoted himself to the struggle against the Left, not only in parliament, but also in public meetings throughout France.

-His addresses at Marseille on 26 October 1896, at Carmaux on 27 December 1896, and at Roubaix on 10 April 1897, were triumphs of clear and eloquent exposition of the political and social aims of the Progressist party.
+His addresses at Marseille on 26 October 1896, at Carmaux on 27 December 1896, and at Roubaix on 10 April 1897 served as a formal declaration of the Progressist party‘s political and social aims.

-In June 1898, he was elected president of the chamber, and was re-elected in 1901, but rejected in 1902.
+In June 1898, he was elected president of the Chamber, and was re-elected in 1901, but rejected in 1902.
 Nevertheless, he came forward brilliantly in 1904 and 1905 as a supporter of the law on the separation of church and state.
 He also gained a position on the Committee of Foreign Affairs, and was president of the committee when the Franco-German treaty of 1911 came before Parliament.

+World War One

-He was re-elected deputy in 1910, and on 23 May 1912 was chosen to be the President of the Chamber.
+He was re-elected deputy in 1910, and on 23 May 1912 was chosen to be the president of the Chamber.
 In this role he played a great part during World War I as the national orator; he delivered orations more frequently than he made speeches.
 He served until he was elected President of France on 17 January 1920 by an overwhelming majority, having beaten Georges Clemenceau in the preliminary party ballot.

-Presidency
+Presidency and decline

-Deschanel aspired to a much more active role as president than had been de rigueur under the Third Republic; and was a very promising leader for the first six months but, for reasons of his own mental health, was unable to put his ideas to the test.
+Deschanel sought to exercise more for presidential authority than had been de rigueur during the Third Republic; while he was active during his first six months in office, he was later unable to implement his policies due to a decline in his mental health.

 As president, his eccentric behaviour caused some consternation; on one occasion, after a delegation of schoolgirls had presented him with a bouquet, he tossed the flowers back at them.
 On another occasion a few days later, he gave an interview to the British ambassador wearing nothing but his decorations.
-It all culminated when, late one night, 24 May 1920, he fell out of a large window of the presidential train near Montargis after taking some sleeping pills and was found wandering in his nightshirt by a platelayer, who took him to the nearest level-crossing keeper's cottage.
+It all culminated when, late on the night of 24 May 1920, he fell out of a large window of the presidential train near Montargis after taking some sleeping pills and was found wandering in his nightshirt by a platelayer, who took him to the nearest level-crossing keeper's cottage.
 His resignation was offered on 21 September 1920, and he was placed in a sanatorium at Rueil-Malmaison for three months.
-After his release he was elected to the senate in January 1921, serving until his death from pneumonia, one year later.
+After his release he was elected to the senate in January 1921, serving until his death from pneumonia one year later.

 Until the death penalty was abolished in 1981, he was the only French head of state during whose term in office no persons in France were executed.
-Deschanel himself was a longtime death penalty opponent.
+Deschanel himself was a longtime opponent of the death penalty.